ElElimios/RealTimeOBJClassifier/README.md

 NOTE: THIS MODEL STILL NEEDS SOME OPTIMIZATION BUT I WANTED TO TRY AND WORK WITH IT.
 I HOPE YOU LIKE IT.

+My main motivation for this project was my career which is AI and data science, I recently learned about computer vision so I wanted to try it out my self.

  -------------------------Detectable Classes (80 COCO Classes) The model comes pre-trained on the COCO dataset and can recognize the following objects organized by category: